lucidarch/docs/content/installation/_index.md

 composer require lucidarch/lucid
 ```

-Make sure to place Composer's project vendor bin direcotry in your `$PATH` so the `lucid` executable can be located by your system.
+Make sure to place Composer's project vendor bin directory in your `$PATH` so the `lucid` executable can be located by your system.
 Usually it's done by running `export PATH="$PATH:./vendor/bin"` to have it available in your current Terminal session,
 or add it to your corresponding Terminal profile (e.g. `~/.bashrc`, `~/.bash_profile`, `~/.zshrc`) to have it permanently loaded
 with every session.